-For more than a decade, the Program in Interpretation Theory has been providing Swarthmore College students and faculty with an interdisciplinary forum for exploring the nature and politics of representation.
-Reaching widely across the disciplines, work done in the minor reflects a longstanding drive to understand the world through the constructs of its interpretive propositions.
-Students use this course of study to develop a flexible, deeply historicized grasp of critical and cultural theory.
+The Interpretation Theory Program provides students and faculty with an interdisciplinary forum for exploring the nature, ethics, and politics of representation.
+Reaching widely across the disciplines, work done in the minor reflects a long-standing drive to cultivate self-consciousness in the use of a significant range of interpretive methods.
+Students use this course of study to develop a flexible, comparative, critical, historicized grasp of theories of the production of meaning in and through cultural life.
 They also sharpen their skills in critical reading and intellectual analysis.

 Students who minor take a total of six courses that build on a combination of classic and current hermeneutic methods.
 Each year, graduating seniors enroll in a capstone seminar that proposes a structured investigation into an inherently interdisciplinary problem.
 Faculty team-teach the course as a way of drawing out multi-disciplinary concerns in both theory and practice.